Vegtrug 58 x 78 x 80cm Grey Wash Raised Garden Bed Herb Planter

 Flowering and fruiting: small knots of white flowers are produced in summer.

-Feeding: not required if planted in a soil enriched with compost and decomposed manure.
+Feeding: not required if planted in a soil enriched with compost and well-aged manure.

 Watering: allow soil or potting mix to dry between watering.
 Do not overwater, especially during cool weather.